 - The valuation of unlisted companies, including within the CSIRO innovation funds, due to their diverse nature, early-stage development and funding arrangements.

-- The valuation of CSIRO’s land and buildings, plant and equipment, and properties held for investment or sale.
+- The valuation of CSIRO’s property, plant and equipment, and properties held for investment.
 These are material balances sensitive to movements in assumptions adopted in the underlying valuation models and are subject to possible impairment.

 Geoscience Australia

-Geoscience Australia delivers information and advice on Australia’s geology and geography to support faster and smarter decision-making.
+Geoscience Australia delivers information and advice on Australia’s geology and geography to support government, industry and community decision-making.
 The agency develops applications and solutions in response to Australia’s challenges by bringing together observations, data and knowledge from across geoscience disciplines.

-Geoscience Australia’s total budgeted revenue for 2022–23 are just under $416.9 million, with the sales of goods and rendering of services contributing to 16 per cent.
-Total budgeted assets are $503.8 million, with 11 per cent of these assets attributable to property, plant and equipment, as shown in Figure 3.
+Geoscience Australia’s total budgeted revenues for 2024–25 are $374.3 million, with the sales of goods and rendering of services contributing to 9 per cent.
+Total budgeted assets are just over $564.4 million, with 20 per cent of these attributable to property, plant and equipment, as shown in Figure 7.

 - The recognition of revenue related to long-term contracts and the relevant deferred revenue at year end, as it is a complex process that involves judgement.